 I recognize the illness that plagues my mind after reading the Moviegoer by Walker Percy.
 I had recognized it before too when I came across Proust and I’m sure I recognized it prior to that as well but I cannot remember now.
 Which makes this illness particularly tricky to deal with for the forgetful mind of mine aids the sickness.

-This illness being the everydayness of life.
-The mundane moments that go unremembered as my mind and my thoughts dwell in a hopeful future where I will find myself amidst the ruins of Ancient Rome or travelling the bullet train in Japan along with some friends or seeing the great art pieces of Michelangelo with my own eyes for these moments can cure the everydayness and leave lasting memories of being alive which I can fondly recall later on.
+This illness is the everydayness of life.
+The mundane moments that go unremembered as my mind and my thoughts dwell in a hopeful future where I will find myself amidst the ruins of Ancient Rome or traveling the bullet train in Japan along with some friends or seeing the great art pieces of Michelangelo with my own eyes for these moments can cure the everydayness and leave lasting memories of being alive which I can fondly recall later on.
 Or so I imagine them to be.

 But as Proust said, the real voyage of discovery consists not in seeing new sights, but in looking with new eyes.
 Similarly, Walker Percy puts forth the idea of the search.
 It is not new worlds you should seek out but rather see the beauty in the everyday that can and should leave a mark on your life.
 I am in need of a reminder to search.